MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/purpose-of-cname.md

 - BCS160
 - MET150
 - MOE150
-description: "Learn more about the "MSOID" CNAME record in Office 365 that directs you to the best server for authentication processes, so you'll getter a faster response. "
+description: "Learn more about the "MSOID" CNAME record in Office 365 that directs you to the best server for authentication processes, so you'll getter a faster response."
 ---

 # What's the purpose of the Office 365 CNAME record for MSOID?